1 Rebooting Your Future

 Figure 1.10: There are tonnes of resources out there offering advice on a huge range of professional issues.
 You can’t read them all, but this guide aims to help you navigate the resources that will be most use to you

 Lots of professional advice is readily available, but how will you navigate it?
-This book provides signposts to what I think are the most important resources, each chapter has a signposts section, and they are all gathered together in the signpost at the end alongside everything (yes, EVERYTHING!) that this guidebook cites in the references, chapter 35.
+This book provides signposts to what I think are the most important resources, each chapter has a signposts section, and they are all gathered together in the signpost at the end alongside everything (yes, EVERYTHING!) that this guidebook cites in the references, chapter 40.

-1.11 Crediting your future
+1.11 Crediting Your Future

 Get credit for your contributions.
 As well as being openly accessible on the web, this book is open source too.
 What this means is, you can contribute in several ways described in section 0.8.
 All the written content for this guidebook is licensed under CC-BY-NC-ND, see the license in section 0.11.1.

-1.12 Your future is different
+1.12 Your Future is Different

 I’m writing this guidebook because I think students like you need resources to help you design, build, test and code your future in computing.
 I’m offering information, advice and guidance to help you learn to compete for jobs while at University, or shortly after graduating, in a flexible way.